The Arts Are Everywhere!

 For almost 50 years ArtsBuild has supported the creative future of Hamilton County by investing more than $70 million in our community’s leading arts organizations, funding arts integrations programs for our students and teachers, and ensuring that even our most underserved populations have access to arts programming.

-ArtsBuild provides free professional arts experiences to more than 11,400 Hamilton County students in grades 1-4 each year.
-Events include Chattanooga Theatre Centre’s Youth Theatre production, Chattanooga Ballet’s The Nutcracker, Chattanooga Symphony & Opera’s Young People’s Concert, and a Theatre Express performance with the Southern Lit Alliance.
+ArtsBuild provides free professional arts experiences to more than 11,400 Hamilton County students in grades K-4 each year.
+Events include a tour of the Creative Discovery Museum, Chattanooga Theatre Centre’s Youth Theatre production, Chattanooga Ballet’s The Nutcracker, Chattanooga Symphony & Opera’s Young People’s Concert, and a Theatre Express performance with the Southern Lit Alliance.